 How Big Does Spanish Jasminum Grow?

 The Jasminum grandiflorum grows slowly.
-It’s a shrub with long, vine-like branches.
+It’s a shrub with long, twining stems and vine-like branches.
 The thin branches sprout with small circular leaves, but the branches remain mostly bare.

 It may only reach a height of several feet when grown indoors.
 It’s not the thickest or largest shrub but makes a great window pot plant.

-If grown outdoors, the Spanish Jasmine is recommended for USDA hardiness zone 8 to 10.
+If grown outdoors, the Spanish Jasmine is recommended for USDA hardiness zones 8 to 10.
 In temperate areas and climates plants eventually, reach a height of about 8′ feet tall.

 Flowering and Fragrance